-Which Approach Is Best: Shorting or Buying Inverse ETFs?
+Which Approach is Best: Shorting or Buying Inverse ETFs?

-Inverse ETFs are excellent day trading candidates as many are based on the daily inverse price performance of an underlying index.
+Inverse ETFs are excellent day-trading candidates, as many are based on the daily inverse price performance of an underlying index.
 Over short periods of time you can expect that the inverse ETF will perform “the opposite” of the index, but over longer periods of time a disconnect may develop.

 The Bottom Line

-There isn’t a definitive answer on which is better, shorting or inverse ETFs; both have merit and are utilized by all different types of traders.
-Inverse ETFs may not act exactly how you expect over the long-term since, typically, the fund’s goal is to provide inverse price performance over a specific time frame only.
+There isn’t a definitive answer on which is better, shorting or inverse ETFs; both have merit and are utilized by different types of traders.
+Inverse ETFs may not act exactly how you expect over the long term since, typically, the fund’s goal is to provide inverse price performance over a specific time frame only.
 Shorting doesn’t have this drawback, but your potential risk is higher and you may end up having to pay dividends.
 If you’re a day trader, utilize both methods.
 For longer-term traders, you’ll need to determine which is more risky to you: the sometimes unpredictable returns associated with inverse ETFs, or the uncapped risk and possible dividend payments on a short position.

 Disclosure: No positions at time of writing.